 Have you heard?
 NYC is back, baby!
-It’s time to revisit New York City’s roster of theme restaurants is a mix of indie spots and big biz, but they each offer a unique dining experience for the whole family.
+It’s time to revisit New York City’s roster of fun theme restaurants— a mix of indie spots and big biz, each offering a unique dining experience for the whole family.
 They’re kitschy, they’re clever and they’re fun, fun, fun!
-From dressing like a ninja to dining with your favorite doll, the city has something for everyone.
-(But beware, prices can be high, and most of the food won’t be getting a Michelin star any time soon.)
-But—the kids will be mesmerized and you will likely have a blast, too.
-To get in on the action, check out our list of exciting, entertaining and interactive theme restaurants.
+To get in on the action, check out our list of entertaining, interactive and yes, fun restaurants in NYC.
 And for more things to do with kids in New York, click here.